-The new version of Morningstar’s Tick Data Solution, on the platform built by RoZetta, goes live at the end of July and will make it quicker and easier for clients to access tick data from Morningstar.
+The new version of Morningstar’s Tick Data Solution, on the SaaS platform built by RoZetta, goes live at the end of July and will make it quicker and easier for clients to access tick data from Morningstar.

 “Over the past couple of years, tick data has risen on firms’ priority lists,” says Spedden.
 He adds that the service should appeal to financial professionals performing best execution, transaction cost analysis, and regulatory compliance: “Tick data is one of the ingredients that customers need in order to fulfil those tasks.”

 RoZetta’s SaaS platform makes managing, mining and visualising massive amounts of data possible

 The data can also be used for market surveillance and monitoring by firms’ compliance departments and regulators, in the front office for back-testing trading strategies, for market and liquidity analysis, and by software providers to populate analytics and research applications, and to back-fill other datasets.